• Skip to main content

 Activities and Interesting Places Around Ubud

-After exploring the beauty of the Taman Saraswati Ubud Temple, you can try many other exciting activities and visit other places in Ubud.
+After exploring the beauty of the Taman Saraswati Ubud Temple, you can try many other exciting activities and visit different places in Ubud.

-- Campuhan Ridge Walk: This trek, which offers green views and is 10 minutes from Taman Saraswati Temple, is ideal for light hiking.
+• Campuhan Ridge Walk: This trek offers green views, is 10 minutes from Taman Saraswati Temple, and is ideal for light hiking.

 Final Note